ntrezowan/searxng/README.md

         disabled: false
     ```

-8. Create systemd service as following
+8. Create a systemd service as following

     ```
     [Unit]